MicrosoftDocs/cloud-adoption-framework/docs/manage/unified-operations/server/best-practices/gcp-terraform-windows.md

     source ./scripts/vars.sh
     ```

-- Run the `terraform init` command which will download the Terraform azurerm provider.
+- Run the `terraform init` command which will download the Terraform AzureRM provider.

     ![A screenshot of the 'terraform init' command.](./img/gcp-windows/terraform-init.png)